Adrien-G/Sailfish_TransportIDF/README.md

 # Sailfish_TransportIDF

-A small application for getting Next departures of transports in paris
+A small application for getting Next departures of transports in paris.

 ### Functionnality